 The costs of electrification could be brought down significantly if the government was to implement a rolling programme of works.
 At the moment, piecemeal, individual projects each need to hire new strategists, train or upskill workers and set up supply chains every time.
 One ongoing national project would support the industry and give workers long-term employment security.

 If this plan was developed as part of a proper industrial strategy, it would also be able to support UK manufacturing and jobs in a range of sectors in the supply chain.

 Get involved in the campaign

-We're encouraging everyone to write to the government and their MP to urge them to develop an ongoing programme of electrification of the railway, and to reverse the recent withdrawal of funding and cancellation of projects.
+We're encouraging government and MPs to develop an ongoing programme of electrification of the railway, and to reverse the recent withdrawal of funding and cancellation of projects.

 A rolling programme would mean supply chains, expertise and resources could be retained from one project to the next, rather than having to be created from scratch each time.